As a hiring manager, you wouldn’t knowingly expose your organisation to risk, but could you be doing so unwittingly?

 If you’re looking at hiring a fixed-term employee into your organisation, remember: You need to make sure you can justify the use of an FTC (and can continue to justify it), and should only keep the employee for as long as you need them.
 If in any doubt, talk to your HR or People and Culture expert and you can avoid exposing your organisation to unexpected risk.

-For more advice or to find out about the quality fixed-term and contract talent we have available, please get in touch with me.
+For more advice or to find out about the quality fixed-term and contract talent get in touch with Beyond Recruitment today.